Ghosts Next Door

 "Oh, I'm not that good," Shohei laughed nervously.

-"I told him no play shakuhachi when get dis kine rain," Reina also laughed nervously.
+"I told him no play shakuhachi when get dis kine rain," Reina laughed nervously.
 "Bum-bye 'obake show up!"

 The Hawaiian man's face turned deadly serious, "Play, I insist,"

 "My wife told me that you walked in from the pouring rain, and yet you were dry this whole time," Shohei remarked.
-Are you yōkai, yurei, or 'obake?
+"Are you yōkai, yurei, or 'obake?
 Which one?
 You going to hurt us?"

-"Bring me more saimin, until I've had enough," the Hawaiian man said.
+"Bring me more saimin until I've had enough," the Hawaiian man said.
 "Then we'll see,"

-By the fifteenth bowl of Saimin, the rain fell heavier than it did in the past week, so much so that it kicked up its mist, almost forming in and of itself.
+By the fifteenth bowl of Saimin, the rain fell heavier than in the past week, so much so that it kicked up a mist, almost forming in and of itself.
 Reina and Shohei couldn't see anything outside their big-picture glass window.
 Without saying a word to one another, they knew that they had to board up the window.
 Turning to do so, they saw that the Hawaiian man was gone, and so were the empty bowls of Saimin.
-In the same second, the door to the noodle shop opened, and more Hawaiian men, along with women and children, poured in and asked for large bowls of Saimin.
+In the exact second, the door to the noodle shop opened, and more Hawaiian men, along with women and children, poured in and asked for large bowls of Saimin.

 Along with that, they demanded to hear Shohei play the shakuhachi.
 It was four in the morning by the time everyone had finally left.
 The elder couple made more money than they ever would during the terrible rainstorm.
-Enough, to close up the noodle shop and retire.
+Enough to close up the noodle shop and retire.
 However, Shohei would never play the shakuhachi again.

 Reina complained about the rain interfering with the noodle shop business.
 The Hawaiian spirits heard her and gave her more business than she would ever need in one night.